-Use the Create copy command and then resave the whole worksheet again.
+Use the Edit-Move or Copy Sheet-Create copy command and then resave the whole worksheet again.
 This will give you two sheets of what you just created so you can modify one of them following the instructions below and not worry about losing what you've already done.

-Enter the average yearly percent increase in population between 1950 and 1955 for the low population projections in Cell F15,
+Enter the average percent increase in population between 1950 and 1955 for the low population projections in Cell F15,